 How can it be countered?
 It would be better if we questioned those argument makers as to what are their motivations.
 What are their vested interests?

 Of course it is in failing, by us all, to safeguard minorities and the unprotected that provides oxygen to these arguments.
 That deepens the disrespect allowing those who don’t give a damn appear as if they do.

 It allows for the creation of alternative villains to play to the myths created.
 Thus the threat to pedestrians are not most posed by one and half tonne machines travelling many times faster than walkers, it is from those rampaging cyclists dressed in lycra – a velopedian Ku Klux Klan.

 In this context everything that is said should be taken to mean the opposite.
 Will someone please think of the children should be more properly read don’t you realise how this affects me.

 When the false enemy doesn’t prove effective, watch out for the evil twins of exaggeration and diminution.
 Thus little Ireland can do little about climate change and if we did it would send us back to the Stone Age.

 When distortion doesn’t work the final card in the deck of mishappenchance is that of denial.
 Having created uncertainty and distrust and when ignoring those identified as the enemy doesn’t work, denying anything they say as being approximate to the truth might work.

 Sadly it usually does.
 Truth becomes the Mandy Rice-Davies dictum of ‘They would say that wouldn’t they’.
 It Isn’t the news that is fake, it’s the way we choose to tell it.

-Dan Boyle is a former Green Party TD and Senator.
+Dan Boyle is a former Green Party TD and Senator and serves as a Green Party councillor on Cork City Council.
 His column appears here every Thursday.
 Follow Dan on Twitter: @sendboyle